gewuek/flower_classification_vai_tf_numpy_array/README.md

 The whole design is trained and deployed using Ubuntu 18.04 + TensorFlow 1.12 + DNNDK 3.1 + PetaLinux 2019.1
 To make it easier I just make my model ovefit the dataset.
 All the training/validation/calibration data are just from the same dataset.

-***To be notices:*** Although we use Xilinx tools to deploy design on Xilinx developboard this is just personal release.
+***To be notices:*** Although this design uses Xilinx tools to deploy design on Xilinx developboard this is just personal release.
 No gurantee can be made here. :-) Pease feel free to contact me or post your questions on:  <br />
 https://forums.xilinx.com/t5/Machine-Learning/bd-p/Deephi <br />